 RAID 10 Failure and Data Loss

-As we mentioned before, RAID 10 has a mirroring system.
-Hence, if one of the drives fails, the data can be successfully restored from the other drive.
+As we mentioned before, RAID level 10 has a mirroring system.
+Hence, if one of the disk fails, the data can be successfully restored from the other drive.
 However, if both drives with valuable data fail, then there are severe problems a user has to deal with.

 Recovering data from RAID 10 is a complicated process that requires years of experience.
 Only a reputable data recovery company specializing in RAID recovery can help you with such a problem.
 Moreover, entrusting your valuable data to reliable providers is preferable in a data loss situation.